ErrorTzy/writings/notes/Metaphysics/HirschOntologyByStipulation.md

 ### 1.1 Clarification of Terms

-Definition TCI(truth-conditionally indiscernable)
+Definition: TCI(truth-conditionally indiscernable)
 : If L1 and L2 have the same sentences and any sentence, relative to any context of utterance, has the same truth condition in L1 and L2, then L1 and L2 are *truth-conditionally indiscernable*.

-Definition RI(Referentially indiscernable)
+Definition: RI(Referentially indiscernable)
 : For any expression E in L1 and L2, if E have the same intention in L1 and L2 (i.e. the same referent in any possible world, relative to any context; Or the sameness of character), then L1 and L2 are *referentially indiscernable*.

 Proposition Referential Supervience, or RSp(TCI entails RI)